demonstra-

 4. To show the use of; such as, an article to a prospective buyer.

-5. To give a demonstration: "She described the dance step, then took she a partner and demonstrated how it could be done."
+5. To give an example of how to do something: Mrs. Shaffer described the dance step, then she chose a partner and demonstrated how it could be done.

-7. In the military, to attack or make a show of force to deceive an enemy.
+7. In the military, to attack or to make a show of force to deceive an enemy.

 1. The act of showing or making evident; a presentation to others of the way in which something works or is done.